-In Maricopa County, approximately 98 percent of all criminal and DUI cases are resolved without a trial.
+In Maricopa County, approximately 98 percent of all criminal cases are resolved without a trial.
 On average, only a mere 2 percent of cases go to trial.

 Most cases are resolved by dismissal of charges, plea bargains, or pre-trial intervention programs such as deferred prosecution.

 What is Deferred Prosecution?

 Deferred prosecution is a voluntary diversion program that enables the state to redirect the case from criminal prosecution to a course of rehabilitation.
 After the program is successfully completed, the criminal charge is dismissed.

 How does it work?

 Deferred prosecution programs are offered for limited types of cases in Maricopa County.
 If one is eligible and offered by the prosecution, the defendant can decide whether or not to accept the offer to participate in it.
 Those who agree to participate in deferred prosecution as an alternative to trial do not plead guilty.
 Note this is different from a plea agreement in which a guilty plea is required.

 The program involves screening, assessment, education, and submission to random drug testing.

 If a participant violates the terms of the program or does not complete it, the original charges will be prosecuted.

 Examples of violations may include testing positive for drugs, or not attending classes.